 President, Development Committee Chair

 Christian began his professional career working at Our Own Community Press, Virginia’s first lesbian & gay newspaper, in the role of advertising manager.
 He then took the position of Program Manager at Eastern Virginia Medical School’s Infectious Disease division for their state and federal healthcare grant programs specifically focused on HIV/AIDS care.
-Christian moved into retail management roles before he joined Wells Fargo Bank in 2008.
-In 2019, he moved to Dollar Bank.
+Christian moved into banking in 2008 and currently work as Vice President of Treasury Management at Dollar Bank.
 When asked why he committed to serving on the HRBOR Board, Christian said, “Partnering with HRBOR brings together my experience in business and social activism and allows me to help expand opportunities for LGBT owned businesses and ally businesses in Hampton Roads.
 It’s the culmination of my professional work and my personal passions.”

 Vice President, Governance Committee Chair

 Eric has been involved with HRBOR for over five years and joins the HRBOR Board of Directors seeking to enhance member benefits and operations.
-Eric Holland is Operations Manager for Capes Shipping in Norfolk.
 Eric attended Maine Maritime Academy and Old Dominion University, concentrating his studies in Maritime Business.

 Christopher Reybrouck currently serves as the Chief Development Officer of LGBT Life Center in Hampton Roads.
 He has over 8 years of development and fundraising success for LGBTQ and HIV related causes and has raised over $4,000,000 in contributions and donations throughout his career in development in New York and Virginia.
 His career has been devoted to helping people living with HIV and underserved LGBTQ families.
 Mr. Reybrouck has a Master’s degree in Education with a concentration in Higher Education Administration from the University at Buffalo and a Bachelor of Education with a concentration in English and minor in Leadership Studies from the State University of New York at Fredonia.
 Mr. Reybrouck lives in Norfolk and sits on the Board of Directors for the Fredonia State Alumni Association, Stonewall Sports Norfolk, and is the Treasurer for HRBOR.